shreshthgoyal/shreshthgoyal/README.md

 # Hey there! 👋

-I'm Shreshth, a tech enthusiast trying to survive Information Technology at IIIT Gwalior.
+I'm Shreshth, a tech enthusiast trying to survive in Bengaluru.
 When I'm not debugging code that worked perfectly fine 5 minutes ago, you'll find me building stuff with React or helping fellow students avoid the mistakes I've already made (spoiler: they make them anyway).

 ## What keeps me busy 🎯
 - Building web apps that occasionally work as intended